laravel/docs/authorization.md

 This convention will be respected by the Gate when [checking policy methods](#checking-policies).

-> **Note:** All policies are resolved via the Laravel [service container](/docs/{{version}}/container), meaning you may type-hint any needed dependencies in the policy's constructor and they will be automatically injected.
+> {note} All policies are resolved via the Laravel [service container](/docs/{{version}}/container), meaning you may type-hint any needed dependencies in the policy's constructor and they will be automatically injected.

 #### Intercepting All Checks